INTERVIEW:

 “More, the fantastical world-building is a soft, compelling voice that takes us through and tells of a vivid, magical world, one so thoroughly built, we almost refuse to part with it.”

-You’re also invited to visit my Author Page on Goodreads (www.goodreads.com), where I recently led a Q&A discussion (which you can still read) . . . and if you’re a Dragonfly aficionado, you can test your knowledge of the book by taking a Dragonfly quiz there, too!
+You’re invited to visit my Author Page on Goodreads (www.goodreads.com).
+If you’re a Dragonfly aficionado, you can test your knowledge of the book by taking a Dragonfly quiz there, too!